Chris Kourakis

 Christopher John Kourakis (born 17 June 1958) is a Greek Australian lawyer and judge.
-Since 2012 he has been Chief Justice of South Australia.
+He was Chief Justice of South Australia from 2012 until February 2026.
+In August 2026 he was appointed commissioner of the Victorian royal commission into corruption in the construction industry.

 Early life and education

-Kourakis was born on 17 June 1958 grew up in Port Lincoln as one of ten children of Greek migrants Evangelos and Roxani Kourakis.
+Christopher John Kourakis was born on 17 June 1958.
+He grew up in Port Lincoln as one of ten children of Greek migrants Evangelos and Roxani Kourakis.
 His parents originated from the Greek island of Ikaria.

-He was educated at the University of Adelaide.
+He graduated from the University of Adelaide with a bachelor of laws in 1981.